TESLA INVENTED RADIO?

 perfect his entire system before releasing it to the world, rather than

-releasing crude versions immediately and then improving it over time.
+releasing crude versions immediately and then improving over time.
 He

 made radio possible, but his own dreams failed.
 He invented modern radio,